Avoidability beyond paths: Positive results

-We start from presenting the basic idea of our approach.
+We start with presenting the basic idea of our approach.
 Given two graphs $H$ and $G$, we say that a set $U\subseteq V(G)$ is \emph{$H$-avoiding} (or simply avoiding, if $H$ is clear from the context) if the subgraph of $G$ induced by $U$ is connected and the graph $G-N[U]$ contains a copy of $H$.
 Now let $\Hst$ be a two-rooted graph and $(H,s,t)$ be its copy in the graph $G-N[U]$, where $U$ is $\hat H$-avoiding.
 Then any extension $(H',s',t')$ with $s',t'$ in $N[U]$ is closable by a shortest path between $s'$ and $t'$ such that all intermediate vertices belong to $U$.
 Of course, there are other extensions of the copy.
 But if one takes an inclusion-maximal $\hat H$-avoiding set $U$ in $G$, then the analysis of these extensions becomes tractable.
-In the case of endpoints-rooted paths (that is, combs of type I of the form $T_1(\ell,0,0)$), this approach gives a new, much shorter, proof of the result of Bonamy et al.
+In the case of endpoint-rooted paths (that is, combs of type I of the form $T_1(\ell,0,0)$), this approach gives an alternative proof of the result of Bonamy et al.